josephjzhao/KMSubtraction/README.md

 ### **Create curves for the scenario**

-For this example, we will be using the colon dataset from the survival package.
 We will assume the scenario in which, Kaplan-Meier (KM) curves of treatment outcomes with systemic therapy (5FU+Lev vs Lev) is only presented for patients in the overall cohort and patients with more than 4 positive lymph nodes (the subgroup).